MHosseinHashemi/MHosseinHashemi/README.md

 ```
-bio = "Just a geek, looking to impacting the medical field"
+bio = "Just a geek, who Loves to mingle the possibilities and eager to find efficient solutions for meaningful challenges."
 kaggle = "mohammadhossein77"
 linkedin = "mohammad-h-hashemi"